Jac21/GistsCollection/README.md

 Current Folder Layout
 -------------

+> - AngularJS
+	- Protractor (test suites to model for AngularJS end-to-end testing)
 > - C#
 	- FileByteInverter (mini-utility that uses C# indexers to invert the bytes of a given file)
 	- Shuffler (Generic C# object shuffler)